elastiflow/ElastiFlow-Tools/monitor_elastiflow_metrics_with_grafana/readme.md

 What this script does:
 ----------------
-Downloads, installs, Prometheus, Grafana, and ElastiFlow Grafana dashboards (on an existing ElastiFlow server) for monitoring ElastiFlow metrics.
+Downloads and installs Prometheus, Grafana, and ElastiFlow Grafana dashboards (all on an existing ElastiFlow server) for monitoring ElastiFlow metrics.

 Requirements:
 ----------------